 Are you interested in earning a GED in Vermont?
 The GED exam is one of the primary high school equivalency tests offered in the state, providing Vermont residents with an opportunity to demonstrate their academic abilities and prove their knowledge is comparable to that of a high school graduate.

-• To be eligible for the GED exam in Vermont, individuals must be at least 16 years old.
-However, 16 and 17-year-olds must meet additional strict requirements (see below)
+To be eligible for the GED exam in Vermont, individuals must meet the Vermont GED testing requirements, which include being at least 16 years old.
+However, 16 and 17-year-olds must meet additional strict requirements (see below).

-• While a GED Ready practice test is not mandatory, it is required for those taking the exam online.
+While a GED Ready practice test is not mandatory, it is required for those taking the exam online.
+Individuals taking the exam online must purchase and complete the four GED Ready tests.
 Vermont provides free GED preparation courses through the Adult Education and Literacy System for eligible students.

 Additional Requirements for 16 and 17 years old Test Takers